Great Gobi A Strictly Protected Area

 The Great Gobi A Strictly Protected Area is a nature reserve in the Gobi Desert, situated in the southwestern part of Mongolia at the border with China.
-A similar reserve in the Gobi exists farther to the west - the Great Gobi B Strictly Protected Area.
-Both reserves form one unit, the Great Gobi Strictly Protected Area (SPA), which encompasses a total of 53000 km2.
+A similar reserve in the Gobi exists further to the west - the Great Gobi B Strictly Protected Area.
+Both reserves form one unit, the Great Gobi Strictly Protected Area (SPA), that encompasses a total of 53000 km2.
 Great Gobi A is one of the last refuges for critically endangered animals such as the wild Bactrian camel and the Gobi bear.